christopherattard/MoviesSystem/README.md

 Load the Swagger UI at the web application's root (for e.g. http://localhost:6600).
 From here one can find the definition of each API controller and method.

 Open Postman and import the MoviesSystem collection file *MoviesSystem.postman_collection.json* found in the MoviesSystem solution folder.
 The format of this collection is Postman version 2.1.

+Go to the MoviesSystem collection folder and under Variables tab set the variable *hostname* value to the host address (for e.g. http://localhost:6600).
+Press the 'Save' button.

 Start from the GetToken request to obtain a security token for the API.
 Specify the username and password (that were set up in the *app-info.json* config file) in the body of the POST request.
 The response returns a security token.
 Copy it and go to the MoviesSystem parent folder.
 Under Authorization tab, ensure that
-Type is set to *Bearer Token*, paste the security token in the Token inputbox and press 'Save'.
+Type is set to *Bearer Token*, paste the security token in the Token inputbox and press the 'Save' button.
 All the other API requests are set to inherit this authorization token.

 You can now run the other requests one by one and observe their responses.